Skip to content

 “As soon as they get clipped or get tired, they revert straight back to what they once knew.
 I’ve seen it many times.

 “As soon as he holds his feet, and starts to fight back, that’s when he loses it.
-But if he can get on the jab and box and move, which I’ve never seen him do, amateur or pro for 12 rounds, which for a heavyweight is very hard to do, at some point he’s going to have to stand and fight.
+But if he can get on the jab and box and move, which I’ve never seen him do, amateur or pro, for 12 rounds, which for a heavyweight is very hard to do, he will have to stand and fight at some point.

 “If he keeps running away from Ruiz with a jab, he’s not got the footwork to do that,” he predicted.